Background pattern

 Introduction

-Package Insert: Information for the User
+Package Leaflet: Information for the User

-Hidroxizina Bluefish 25 mg Film-Coated Tablets
+Hydroxyzine Bluefish 25 mg film-coated tabletsEFG

-hydroxyzine hydrochloride
+hydroxyzine, hydrochloride

-Read this package insert carefully before starting to take this medication, as it contains important information for you
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you

-• Keep this package insert, as you may need to refer to it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-6. Contents of the pack and additional information.
+1. Contents of the pack and further information.

 1. What is Hydroxyzine Bluefish and what is it used for

-Hydroxyzine Bluefish reduces certain activities in the brain without being addictive and blocks histamine, a substance found in the body tissues.
+Hydroxyzine Bluefish reduces certain activities in the brain without being addictive and blocks histamine, a substance found in body tissues.
 It is effective against anxiety and itching.

 Hydroxyzine Bluefish is used to treat: